Roh (film)

-Synopsis
+Plot

 In the past, two children, Along and Angah, live in a ramshackle shed in the forest with their widowed mother, Mak.
 One day, they discover a dead deer hanging by its neck caught between branches high off the ground.
 On their way home, they see a young girl who starts following them.
 They take her in and call her Adik for little sister.
 Mak tells them a legend about a restless forest spirit that is cursed to endlessly hunt animals and children but victims can save themselves by knocking two rocks together and chanting a mantra.
 The next morning, the family wakes to see Adik eating raw birds.
 She tells them that they will all be dead by the next full moon before slitting her own throat.

 The family leaves Adik’s body in a clearing in the forest.
 They return home to find an old lady who calls herself Tok looking at rocks that mysteriously appeared around the house the night before.
 Tok tells them the rocks are a bad omen and makes the children discard them.
 That night, Along encounters a specter that looks like Adik in the crawl space under their house.
 She develops a high fever and Mak goes to Tok for help.
 Tok conducts a ritual and instructs Angah to sacrifice two white pigeons but the boy secretly lets one of the birds go free.